NicholasStambaugh/PHP-MySQL-Backend/README.md

 This is a PHP application that connects to a MySQL database and provides functionality for managing users, posts, and comments.

+## App.js

+This file serves as the entry point for the React application and is responsible for rendering the entire user interface.
+It is exported as the default component of the file.

+## index.js

+The index.js file serves as the entry point for the React application.
+It imports the necessary components and renders them to the DOM using ReactDOM.render().

+## Components

+The components folder contains React components that are used to build the user interface of the application.
+Each component is responsible for rendering a specific part of the UI.

 ## Installation

 To install this application, you will need to have PHP and MySQL installed on your system.
 You will also need to create a new database and update the configuration file with your database credentials.